-2.2 The Section is committed to promoting the inclusion of individuals from diverse backgrounds and experiences to embrace varied ideas in the professions of engineering and engineering technology.
-The Pacific Southwest Section recognizes the strength of diversity in promoting creativity and innovation of new ideas and perspectives critical to ensuring excellence in engineering.
+2.2 The Section is committed to promoting the inclusion and education of diversity of its membership and embracing diverse ideas in the professions of engineering and engineering technology.
+The Section recognizes that diversity, both intellectually and socially, fuels innovation and the development of imaginative and enduring solutions to global problems.

+The Section will neither discriminate nor tolerate discrimination against any member due to personal characteristics such as age, belief system, disability status, ethnicity, gender, gender identity, gender expression, national origin, race, sexual orientation, socio-economic status, or any other visible or non-visible differences.

 III.
 MEMBERSHIP

 3.1.
 Membership in the Section shall consist of all members of ASEE who reside or are employed in the states of Arizona, Nevada, California, and Hawaii.

 IV.
 ELECTION OF OFFICERS

 4.1.
-No individual may hold more than one Board position.
-The elected officers of the Section shall consist of a Chair, Chair-Elect, Vice-Chair for Faculty Awards, Vice-Chair for Student Awards, Vice-Chair for New Faculty, Vice-Chair for Membership, Vice-Chair for Community Colleges, Executive Secretary, Treasurer, Webmaster, three Relations with Industry (RWI) Representatives, and seven Directors.
+No individual may hold more than one Board position simultaneously.
+The elected officers of the Section shall consist of a Chair-Elect, Vice-Chair for Faculty Awards, Vice-Chair for Student Awards, Vice-Chair for New Faculty, Vice-Chair for Membership, Vice-Chair for Community Colleges, Executive Secretary, Treasurer, Website Developer, three External Partnership Liaisons (EPLs), and seven Directors.
 All elected officers must be dues-paying members of ASEE at the time of the election and during the effective term.

 4.2.
-The Chair-Elect shall be elected annually and serve as Chair the second year in office.
+The Chair-Elect shall be elected annually, serve as Chair the second year in office, and serve as Past Chair the third year in office.

 4.3.
-The Vice-Chair for Faculty Awards, Vice-Chair for Membership, Treasurer, two RWI Representatives, Webmaster and four Directors shall be elected for terms of two years starting in the even numbered years.
+The Vice-Chair for Faculty Awards, Vice-Chair for Membership, Treasurer, two EPLs, Website Developer and four Directors shall be elected for terms of two years starting in the even numbered years.

 4.4.
-The Vice-Chair for Student Awards, Vice-Chair for New Faculty, Vice-Chair for Community Colleges, Executive Secretary, one RWI Representative, and three Directors shall be elected for terms of two years starting the odd-numbered years.
+The Vice-Chair for Student Awards, Vice-Chair for New Faculty, Vice-Chair for Community Colleges, Executive Secretary, one EPL, and three Directors shall be elected for terms of two years starting the odd-numbered years.

 4.5.
-By January 1 of each year, the Chair shall appoint a Nominating Committee consisting of the Immediate Past Chair, another Past Chair, and one member in good standing.
-This Committee shall nominate one or more members of the Section for each vacancy to be filled.
-These nominations must be presented to the Executive Secretary by May 15.
+By April 1 of each year, the Chair shall appoint an Election Committee to manage the Section’s annual election.
+This Committee shall consist of the current Past Chair and two Board members.

 4.6.
-Additional nominations may be made by petition of at least two members.
-Nominations proposed by the membership must be accompanied by a statement from the nominees indicating a willingness to serve.
-All nominees must be dues-paying ASEE members.
-Petitions and statements must be presented to the Executive Secretary by May 15.
+By May 1, the Chair shall solicit nominations for open Board positions through an e-mail sent to the entire Section.
+Nominations must be received by the Election Committee by May 15, and accompanied by a statement from the nominees indicating a willingness to serve.
+All nominees must be dues-paying ASEE members at the time of nomination.
+If no nominations are received for an open Board position, the Election Committee shall actively recruit Section member(s) to run for the position.

 4.7.
-A ballot listing all eligible candidates shall be distributed to all eligible Section members on the ASEE-PSW web page, electronically mailed and/or mailed to Section members by June 1 of each year.
-Election shall be determined by a simple majority of those votes postmarked or received by email, one per member, on or before June 15.
+The Election Committee shall create an electronic ballot listing all eligible candidates that shall be distributed to all Section members via e-mail by June 1.
+The election shall close by June 15, at which time only votes by dues-paying ASEE members shall be counted.
+The election shall be determined by a plurality of those eligible votes received before the ballot closes.
+In the event of a tie between two or more candidates, the Election Committee shall hold a run-off election.
+If a tie still exists after the run-off, the election will be decided by having the remaining candidates draw lots.
+The Election Committee shall inform the Chair of the results, and the Chair shall announce the new Executive Board to all Section members via e-mail before July 1.

 4.8.
 The terms of newly elected officers shall begin July 1.